China Trademark Enforcement and Litigation Risks for Foreign Brands

 • Litigation defense

 Our trademark was registered by someone else in China: Legal Remedies & Step-by-Step Actions for Foreign Companies.
-However, dispute resolution is reactive and typically more costly than preventive filing.
+But honestly, dispute resolution is reactive and costly.
+Prevention is ten times cheaper.

 7️⃣ Strategic Takeaway